Canyon School District students receive STEM scholarships

 “This helps students attend a summer camp outside of what they learn in the district,” Canyons Education Foundation Development Officer Laura Barlow said.
 “It gives our students a great opportunity to learn new, fun things and that is huge.
 It enhances what they’re already learning and gives them a jumpstart into STEM.
 It excites students about learning.”

-Students could select their camps and some of those chosen this year include GREAT camp, Girls Go Digital, Robotics Exploration, HTML coding, LEGO Mindstorms and Scratch, Smart Camp, Code Changers, Youth Academy of Excellence Inventions of Antiquity, aviation day camp, junior naturalist, Play Well Master Engineering, Odyssey Camp, Code Changers, Bricks 4Kidz, Mars Exploration in Kansas, and Hatfield Marine Science Investigations in Oregon.
+Students selected their camps and some of those chosen this year include GREAT Camp, Girls Go Digital, Tech Camp, HTML Coding, Lego Mindstorms and Scratch, Smart Camp, Code Changers, Youth Academy of Excellence Inventions of Antiquity, Aviation Day Camp, Junior Naturalist, Play Well Master Engineering, Code Changers, Bricks 4Kidz, Mars Exploration in Kansas, and Hatfield Marine Science Investigations in Oregon.

 RizePoint CEO Frank Maylett said the organization looks at students’ applications to see why the scholarship is important to them.

-He said that some students want to discover answers to help animals, find cures for chronic diseases or have just moved to Utah and want to have this opportunity that they haven’t been offered before.
+He said some students want to discover answers to help animals, find cures for chronic diseases, or have just moved to Utah and want to have this opportunity that hasn’t been offered before.
 Some students write about their interests in the STEM field, but also address the need for the scholarship.

 “Some students might not be able to afford to attend a camp so this is a way we can help them enroll in some pretty amazing opportunities,” he said about the first program of its kind in Utah.
 “We’ve had students say that they wouldn’t be able to attend otherwise as it would be a financial burden.”

-Maylett also said that RizePoint supports STEM education, with a focus on providing access to technical education for females.
+Maylett also said RizePoint supports STEM education, with a focus on access to providing that technical education for females.

-In addition to Andrew, this year’s winners include Abdullah Husin, Hillcrest High; Abigail Slama-Catron, Midvale Middle; Alvin Tai, Albion Middle; Amelia Slama-Catron, Hillcrest High; Bradley Williams, East Sandy Elementary; Charles Avila, Mt.
-Jordan Middle; Christian Soderberg, Lone Peak Elementary; Diana Alzerreca, Eastmont Middle; Drake Larsen, Draper Park Middle; Emily Erickson, Indian Hills Middle; Emily Waters, Union Middle; Eric Snaufer, Midvale Middle; Kiriana Jolley, Eastmont Middle; Romeny Molia Salanoa, Alta View Elementary; Ryan Pomeroy, Indian Hills Middle; Savanna Moursal, Butler Elementary; Shaylee Nielsen, Mt.
-Jordan Middle; Talia Larsen, Corner Canyon High; and Yuexi Chloe Chen, Granite Elementary.
+In addition to Alvin and Shaylee, this year’s winners include Abdullah Husin, Hillcrest High; Abigail Slama-Catron, Midvale Middle; Amelia Slama-Catron, Hillcrest High; Andrew Romanovsky, Midvale Middle; Bradley Williams, East Sandy Elementary; Charles Avila, Mt.
+Jordan Middle; Christian Soderberg, Lone Peak Elementary; Diana Alzerreca, Eastmont Middle; Drake Larsen, Draper Park Middle; Emily Erickson, Indian Hills Middle; Emily Waters, Union Middle; Eric Snaufer, Midvale Middle; Kiriana Jolley, Eastmont Middle; Romeny Molia Salanoa, Alta View Elementary; Ryan Pomeroy, Indian Hills Middle; Savanna Moursal, Butler Elementary; Talia Larsen, Corner Canyon High; and Yuexi Chloe Chen, Granite Elementary.